HomeCAD / KHR • Currency

 Owing to the image of a common loon on its reverse, the dollar coin, and sometimes the unit of currency itself, may be referred to as the loonie by English-speaking Canadians and foreign exchange traders and analysts.

 The riel is the currency of Cambodia.
 There have been two distinct riel, the first issued between 1953 and May 1975.
 Between 1975 and 1980, the country had no monetary system.
 A second currency, also named "riel", has been issued since 20 March 1980.
-Since the late 1990s, the riel has had an unofficial fixed exchange rate of 4,100:1 with United States dollar, Cambodia's second de facto currency for commercial transactions.
+Since the late 1990s, the riel has had an unofficial fixed exchange rate of 4,100:1 with the United States dollar, Cambodia's second de facto currency for commercial transactions.

 Popular belief suggests that the name of the currency comes from the Mekong river fish riĕl.
 It is more likely that it derives from the high-silver content Spanish-American dollar, whose value is eight reales, a coin widely used for international trade in Asia and the Americas from the 16th to 19th centuries.
 Wikipedia